bistri/screensharing-extensions/firefox-screensharing-extension/README.md

 * zip the extension source files (and not the folder that contains files !)
 * rename your file extension.zip into extension.xpi

+## Pre-requisites

+* Your application must be in SSL.

 ## How to publish your extension

 * Follow Mozilla instructions to package the extension : https://addons.mozilla.org/en-US/developers